hungykun/VALentine/README.md

 ## About
 I've replicated the Valentine website exactly, but with the addition of a message that pops up when the 'No' button is clicked.

-for the e-couples who play valorant :3
+for the couples who play valorant :3

 (Link to View) https://hungykun.github.io/VALentine/